Photographs by Chris Linder

 Friday, February 21

-- 4 p.m.: Artist’s Talk with Chris Linder, Artist and Senior Fellow, International League of Conservation Photographers (Dittmann Center 305)
+- 4 p.m.: Artist’s Talk with Chris Linder, Artist and Senior Fellow, International League of Conservation Photographers (Center for Art and Dance 305)

 - 5–6:30 p.m.: Opening Reception, Flaten Art Museum